Added Chance Career Education

 Youth Scholars, Skills, Service (YS3)

 This program provides Chicago area youth who are in the care of the Department of Children and Family Services (DCFS), are not enrolled in an educational or vocational program and do not have a high school diploma or GED with the opportunity and resources to attain their educational goals and become independent and productive adults.
-Integral components of YS3 are student mentoring, college placement, and support for three years.
+Integral components of YS3 are student mentoring, college placement, and support.